cdtomkins/certmonitor/docs/usage/faq.md

 - Avoids third-party cryptography libraries unless absolutely necessary.
 - Uses secure defaults for all network and certificate operations.
 - Is designed to be auditable, with a small, readable codebase.
-- Will leverage Rust for critical-path cryptography to minimize memory safety risks.
+- Will leverage Rust for critical-path cryptography to minimize memory safety risks and enable advanced features.

 ### Can I extend CertMonitor with custom validators?